-Data from clinical trials and other sources need to be translated into an appropriate form for incorporation into a model.
+Data from clinical trials and other sources need to be translated into an appropriate form so they can be incorporated into a model.
 Modelling may require:

 - extrapolating data beyond the trial period to the longer term; - translating surrogate endpoints to obtain final outcomes affecting disease progression, overall survival and/or quality of life; - generalising results from clinical trials to the Singapore clinical setting; and - using indirect comparisons where the relevant head-to-head trials do not exist.